Lockdown-007/React-apps/README.md

 # React-apps
-This repository contains some labs, assignments and practice apps.
+This repository contains some labs, assignments, and practice apps.